 info@carolinalaw.com

-The Fair Labor Standards Act (FLSA) and North Carolina Wage and Hour Act govern the payment of wages and benefits for workers.
-The FLSA requires employers to pay the minimum wage ($7.25 per hour) and overtime (one and one-half the normal rate of pay) for each hour worked in excess of 40 per week.
-The NCWHA expands upon the FLSA and includes additional requirements for employers such as timeliness of wage payments, vacation pay, withholding of wages, and record keeping requirements.
+The Fair Labor Standards Act (FLSA) and the North Carolina Wage and Hour Act govern the payment of wages and benefits for workers.
+The FLSA requires employers to pay the minimum wage ($7.25 per hour) and overtime (one and one-half the normal pay rate) for each hour worked more than 40 per week.
+The NCWHA expands upon the FLSA and includes additional requirements for employers such as timeliness of wage payments, vacation pay, withholding of wages, and record-keeping requirements.

 Your supervisors or bosses may be liable separately from the employer if he/she caused the employer to fail to pay minimum wage or overtime.
-This individual liability oftentimes incentivizes your employer to settle your claims without entering into a lengthy and costly court battle.
+This individual liability often incentivizes your employer to settle your claims without entering a lengthy and costly court battle.

 If you have a wage and hour dispute with your employer, including unpaid minimum wages or overtime compensation, contact the experienced attorneys at Maginnis Howard to protect your rights.
 The firm takes certain wage and hour/overtime cases throughout North Carolina, particularly when groups of workers are involved.